steqeq/0000/docs/how_to/pytorch_install/pytorch_install.md

    Some tests may be skipped, as appropriate, based on your system configuration.
 ROCm doesn't support all PyTorch features; tests that evaluate unsupported features are skipped.
-Other tests might be skipped, depending on the host memory and number of available GPUs.
+Other tests might be skipped, depending on the host or GPU memory and the number of available GPUs.

    If the compilation and installation are correct, all tests will pass.